 Trinity School of Medicine is excited to announce a new program designed to address a high priority issue for Canadians considering studying medicine abroad: the relative CAD value and current exchange rate.

 Starting with the next incoming class of students in January 2017, Trinity School of Medicine will adjust the tuition for Canadian students to compensate for the current value of the Canadian dollar.
 This “Exchange rate grant” will be assessed prior to the start of each new term.
-When the Canadian dollar is valued at 90% or less than the US dollar, the percentile difference will be applied as a grant to all Canadian students' tuition.
+When the Canadian dollar is valued at 90% or less than the US dollar, a set amount will be offered to help students cover the gap.
+Contact your admissions director for more details as fluctuations in exchange rates can impact the precise value.

 Please keep in mind:

 1. This hardship grant can be applied in addition to other grants and scholarships made available by Trinity and will be calculated based on the tuition remaining once awards have been applied.
-If you are awarded a $1,000 grant towards each terms tuition, the example's 14% adjustment would be applied to $11,250 tuition owed.
+If you are awarded a $1,000 grant towards each terms tuition, the adjustment would be applied to the remainder owed.

 2. This grant is, as mentioned, variable.
 It will be reassessed prior to the start of each term.